 Infrastructure Management and Delivery Division

 The division includes RoadTek, the department’s commercial business arm, which is instrumental in the delivery and maintenance of road and transport infrastructure throughout regional and remote Queensland, where its presence adds value to the way products and services are delivered.
-It is also the first responder in keeping open or re-opening roads during natural disaster events.
+It is also the first responder during natural disaster events, keeping the network open or re-opening roads.

-TransLink Division manages Queensland’s integrated passenger transport network to deliver safe, cost-effective, customer-focused and accessible services.
-The division works with a range of service providers and government agencies statewide to manage and regulate the passenger transport industry and deliver high-quality public transport services, ticketing, information and infrastructure.
+TransLink Division leads and shapes Queensland’s passenger transport system to deliver safe, cost-effective, customer-focused and accessible services.
+The division works with a range of service providers and government agencies to manage and regulate the passenger transport industry and deliver high-quality public transport services, ticketing, information and infrastructure.
 It also manages operator performance through contracts across all passenger transit modes, including rail, buses, trams, ferries, taxis and booked hire services.

 Customer Services, Safety and Regulation Division